Aesculus hippocastanum

 Aesculus hippocastanum, the horse chestnut, is a species of flowering plant in the maple, soapberry and lychee family Sapindaceae.
 It is a large, deciduous, synoecious (hermaphroditic-flowered) tree.
 It is also called horse-chestnut, European horsechestnut, buckeye, and conker tree.
-It is not to be confused with the Spanish chestnut, Castanea sativa, which is a tree in another family, Fagaceae.
+It is not to be confused with the sweet chestnut or Spanish chestnut, Castanea sativa, which is a tree in another family, Fagaceae.

 Description

 Aesculus hippocastanum is a large tree, growing to about 39 m tall with a domed crown of stout branches.
 On old trees, the outer branches are often pendulous with curled-up tips.
 The leaves are opposite and palmately compound, with 5–7 leaflets 13–30 cm long, making the whole leaf up to 60 cm across, with a 7–20 cm petiole.
 The leaf scars left on twigs after the leaves have fallen have a distinctive horseshoe shape, complete with seven "nails".
 The flowers are usually white with a yellow to pink blotch at the base of the petals; they are produced in spring in erect panicles 10–30 cm tall with about 20–50 flowers on each panicle.
-Its pollens are not poisonous for honey bees.
+Its pollen is not poisonous for honey bees.
 Usually only 1–5 fruits develop on each panicle.
 The shell is a green, spiky capsule containing one (rarely two or three) nut-like seeds called conkers or horse-chestnuts.
 Each conker is 2–4 cm in diameter, glossy nut-brown with a whitish scar at the base.